Two important aspects of a VoltDB database are the physical layout of the cluster that runs the database and the

 A schedule for saving automatic snapshots of the database.
 See Section 13.2, “Scheduling Automated Snapshots”.

 Properties for exporting and importing data to other data sources.
-See Chapter 15, Importing and Exporting Live Data.
+See Chapter 15, Streaming Data: Import, Export, and Migration.

 For the complete configuration file syntax, see Appendix E, Configuration File (deployment.xml).